yxiaoping46/Reactive-Resume/README.md

 After completing these steps, the development server should be running at `http://localhost:5173` for the frontend and `http://localhost:3000` for the backend API.

+### Querying the Local Database

+There are two ways to access and query the local PostgreSQL database:

+1. **Using Adminer (Recommended)**
+   - Open `http://localhost:5555` in your browser
+   - Use these credentials to login:
+     ```
+     System: PostgreSQL
+     Server: postgres
+     Username: postgres
+     Password: postgres
+     Database: postgres
+     ```
+   - Once logged in, you can browse tables, execute SQL queries, and manage the database through the web interface

+2. **Using PostgreSQL CLI**
+   - Connect to the database through Docker:
+     ```bash
+     docker compose -f compose.dev.yml exec postgres psql -U postgres -d postgres
+     ```
+   - Useful PostgreSQL commands:
+     ```sql
+     -- List all tables in the database
+     postgres=# \dt

+     -- Describe the structure of a specific table (e.g., User table)
+     postgres=# \d "User"

+     -- Query all users from the User table
+     postgres=# SELECT * FROM "User";

+     -- Query specific columns from User table
+     postgres=# SELECT id, email, name FROM "User";

+     -- Query with conditions
+     postgres=# SELECT * FROM "User" WHERE email LIKE '%@example.com';

+     -- Count total users
+     postgres=# SELECT COUNT(*) FROM "User";

+     -- List all resumes for a specific user
+     postgres=# SELECT * FROM "Resume" WHERE "userId" = 'your-user-id';

+     -- Exit the PostgreSQL CLI
+     postgres=# \q
+     ```

 ## Star History

 <a href="https://star-history.com/#AmruthPillai/Reactive-Resume&Date">